Skip to main content

 Paid mode delivery rule:

-• Push delivery is a transport concern and MAY deliver ciphertext regardless of key entitlement.
+• Push delivery is a transport concern and MAY deliver ciphertext regardless of key access.

 Push Work Bounds and Economics